spliskin/shade/README.md

 This library implements the entity-component-system pattern in EcmaScript6.
-This library was originally based on [yagl/ecs](https://github.com/yagl/ecs), but has been modified for performance and a focus on assemblages.
+This library was originally based on [yagl/ecs](https://github.com/yagl/ecs), but has been modified for performance and a focus on assemblages and mixins.

+In this ECS implementation components are not only dumb data containers, but are full mixins that can add functionality to an entity.
+The method of creating a prototype chain based on the mixins was derived from [this article][mixins].
+Maybe this is more of an Entity-Mixin-System (EMS)...

 ## Features